Fraud Blocker

 Aspirin is also an NSAID painkiller, but for some reason it does not have the same harmful cardiac effects as Tylenol and the others.
 Some people even take aspirin daily as a preventative measure.

-What Can Cardiovascular Disease Patients Take instead of Tylenol?
+What Can Cardiovascular Disease Patients Take Instead of Tylenol?